Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 * **Proportion:** Enter the OBD proportions.

 Then, in the Identification section select the Identification.
 When finished, click the **Save** button.

+## Locations

+In this section users can add specific locations for which a specific type of identification is enabled.

+-INSERTAR IMAGEN-

+In the **New** option, locations are added, for which a minimum of information is required:

+-INSERTAR IMAGEN-

+* **Code:** An alphanumeric pattern is required.
+* **Country/ State/ City/ Street:** The semi-exact location of the place you wish to enter is specified.
+* **Contact Telephone:** The telephone/mobile number of a contact person at the location is required.
+* **Type of Identification:** The type of Identification desired for this location is specified.
+* **Identification Model:** The desired Identification model for that location is specified.

 ## Merchants
 In ATIONet the term merchant refers to the company that owns the sites.
 In this section you can view, create and edit all merchants.
 To make queries easier, there is a panel of filters at the top.